Hub-OS/documentation-website/docs/02-server/04-script-nodes.md

 Implements support for the `Collision` entry node, and the `Set Collider` script node.

-As a reminder: entry nodes have a type starting with `Script Entry: ` such as `Script Entry: Collision`
+As a reminder: entry nodes have a class starting with `Script Entry: ` such as `Script Entry: Collision`

 ### `Collision`